tirler/mypages/README.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/tirler/mypages/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact
+Norton makes the point that none of this would be possible without integrating biological growth models into treatment research.
+“The biological sciences have become anti-maths, and it's just not working.
+Researchers see lots and lots of facts, but they're not connecting them together,” he says.
+“It's like looking up at a starry sky and wondering how it worked.
+Only when Kepler and Newton came along did things fall into place.”

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.